(A chapter of Akayama DanJay.)

 Jay panted and gave Faith a thumbs-up.
 He rubbed his throat.
 “It felt like throwing up thumb-tacks,” he managed.
 “Maybe I didn’t drink enough orange-juice.”
 He spat more blood and closed his eyes to clear his tears.
 “Thanks, Faith.
 I don’t know what I would’ve done without you.”
 She was gone.
 Jay stood and looked around.
 He saw white steam rolling up the red mountain.
 “Faith?”
 He waved at the retreating steam.
 “Faith!
 Wait!”

 The steam didn’t stop.
 With a sigh, he climbed the mountain after it, but Faith’s steam flew faster than Jay could clamber.
-Soon Jay lost sight of her, but having nothing else to do, he continued to trudge up the slopes.
+Soon Jay lost sight of her.
+Having nothing else to do, he continued to trudge up the slopes.

 The red mountain’s last digestive quakes forced Jay to drop flat and cling to the ground.
 He wondered if these rumbles were the golden Zephyr adjusting to its subterranean tomb.
 Why did he fear falling?
 When his knees broke, they righted themselves—but the sound of snapping tendons and the sight of inverted kneecaps had rattled him regardless.
 Even the mere thought of his great height made him feel teeth take root in his throat.

 Then the red mountain was immobile.
 In the stillness, Jay appreciated the sky.
 Its mustard tone had melted to honey-gold as he climbed.
 The sun wore a blue halo which burned orange as it set, escorting twin moons below the horizon.
 Purple night blanketed the desert, painting rusty sand like crushed ruby, and the sky’s honeyed heights turned mud-colored, sprouting stars.
 Jay thanked those lucky stars as the air cooled and he knew he wouldn’t bake to death.